Stu1986c/progression-framework/frameworks/engineering/fullstack.md

   - name: "impact"
     title:
     content:
+      - level: 1
+        criteria:
+          - "Collaborates with team members to deliver simple enhancements and bug fixes"
+          - "Provides constructive feedback as to how ENSEK can support the learning requirements of themselves and future Placement Software Engineers"
       - level: 2
         criteria:
           - "Delivers assigned tasks, working with a more senior team member, and able to take PR feedback to improve their work"